esmasert/WhisperFinetuningScripts/README.md

 pip install jiwer
 ```

-This is an example of Whisper Medium Model Finetuning script:
+This is an example of Whisper Medium Model Finetuning script for Mandarin:
 https://github.com/IntelligentVoice/WhisperFinetuningScripts/blob/main/whMedium_zh_Mandarin_Finetuning_Augment.py

+This is another script for Finnish language:

+WhisperFinetuning_fi_Finnish.py

 Training script can be run within a screen session.